Atticuszz/Spark/docs/.trash/How to Monitor and Test the Health of SSD in Linux 1.md

 “”” There is a higher likelihood of the symptoms preceding SSD failures, with an intense manifestation and rapid progression preventing their survivability beyond a few months “””

-****In other words, one occasional S.M.A.R.T. reported error is probably not to be considered as a signal of imminent failure.
-However, when a healthy SSD starts reporting more and more errors, a short- to mid-term failure has to be anticipated.****
+____In other words, one occasional S.M.A.R.T. reported error is probably not to be considered as a signal of imminent failure.
+However, when a healthy SSD starts reporting more and more errors, a short- to mid-term failure has to be anticipated.____

 But how to know if your hard drive or SSD is healthy?
 Either to satisfy your curiosity or because you want to start monitoring your drives closely, it is time now to introduce the `smartctl` monitoring tool:

-## Using smartctl to Monitor Status of your SSD in Linux
+# Using Smartctl to Monitor Status of Your SSD in Linux

 There are [ways to list disks in Linux](https://linuxhandbook.com/linux-list-disks/) but to monitor the S.M.A.R.T. status of your disk, I suggest the `smartctl` tool, part of the `smartmontool` package (at least on Debian/Ubuntu).